muzman123/blog/_posts/2024-01-15-welcome-to-my-blog.md

 # Welcome!

-This is my first blog post.
-I'm excited to share my thoughts and ideas with you.
+Hello!
+This is my first blog post

-## What is this blog about?
+## What is this page about?

-This blog will cover topics including:

-- Technology and programming
-- Machine learning and AI
-- Personal projects and experiments
-- Thoughts on industry trends
+This blog will serve to give an insight into my ideas, journey and struggles as i explore my various interests in the field of computer science.
+Stay tuned!

+## Book List

+I will be using this page to keep myself accountable with reading.
+You'll find my current reads, reading backlog, and completed books, plus posts diving into what I learned from books I've finished.

+## Project Showcase

+I will be posting showcase/deep dives into previously completed and future projects.

-## What to expect
+## Disclaimer

-I'll be posting regularly about interesting problems I'm working on, tutorials, and deep dives into technical topics.

-Stay tuned for more content!
+Every blog post on this page is written without AI language model assistance as I want to truly recount MY OWN thoughts, not AI's, and use these blogs as a means to practice my writing.
+Grammar checking is fair game though.